-Sweet potato recipes are usually very time-intensive procedures, but not with what I’m about to show you.
-All it takes is a mandolin slicer to turn this classic American-Southern Soul Food ingredient into a sandwich fixing in only 20 to 30 minutes.
-It’s as easy as cooking bacon but not greasy and so much healthier.
+Sweet potato recipes are usually time-intensive procedures, but it’s not the case with what I’m about to show you.
+All it takes is a mandolin slicer to turn this classic American Soul Food ingredient into a sandwich fixing in only 20 to 30 minutes.
+They add a plant-based “meaty” texture to your vegetarian sandwiches and are a great source of potassium.

 Many brands of mandolin slicers exist, so find one that you like.
 Do not try cutting these slices with a knife, as it can be a super dangerous trying to achieve such thinness manually.
 Once you have evenly thin slices, simply brush both sides with a little olive oil, sprinkle each side with kosher salt.
 Over medium heat, grill each side for about 15 minutes, and you’re done.
 Each surface will caramelize and the interior will be moist and naturally sweet.